 A trip to Maquinit Hot Springs is always a must, especially after a hike up Mt.
 Tapyas or a long day of island hopping.
 Known to be the only saltwater spring in the country, its hot water streams from a volcano and is well-known for its healing powers that soothe aches and pains.

-HIDDEN GEMS TO DISCOVER IN CORON
+HIDDEN GEMS IN CORON

 Picnic in a hidden beach